GeorgeGray97/level5-portfolio/INSTRUCTIONS-for-creating-your-agency-site/jobs-to-do-3.md

 **Check the bio section on small and wide screens** - have a read through the pasted code to see how the media queries add and remove CSS.

+### Style the 'skip to content' link

+[Use the code at this codepen](https://codepen.io/wilsondmmu/pen/QZrLxZ) to create a skip link that appears as the visitor tabs onto the page.
+Clicking on the link or pressing return when it is visible will scroll the visitor to the main content of the site, starting with the introductory paragraph.

 ### Check the details

 Go through and look for details that you can style.
 For example, check your footer links - are they readable against the background?
 Have you updated the footer code with your group's name?.
 Ask us if you aren't sure how to write the CSS to just 'target' links in the footer.